 A couple of images from training last night during a break in the wind and rain.
 As the Land Search team for Merseyside, MerSAR train regularly and in all weathers for any event requiring our aid and the training programme reflects the urgent and pro-active nature of the SAR environment.
 The exercise involved a medical evacuation of a simulated casualty using a basket stretcher and relay carry-out procedure.

 MERSAR volunteers were joined by and pleased to welcome a colleague from West Mercia Search and Rescue for a search exercise last night.
 The team simulated a search for a despondent male using corridor search techniques to compare effectiveness with a combined hasty and area approach simulated previously in Port Sunlight on 20th March.
-The team’s Chief Medical Officer Martin then delivered a refresher demonstration of a range of techniques for addressing massive haemorrhage.

 Many thanks again to Dave and colleagues at New Mersey Retail Park for our recent fundraising opportunity which raised over £200.